What is the Weather Like in New Zealand in September?

 - Sunglasses (essential for driving when the sun is low and for spring ski)

-For more packing inspiration, see New Zealand Packing List: What to Pack for New Zealand X1431.
+For more packing inspiration, see the Packing List for Autumn or Spring in New Zealand and New Zealand Packing List: What to Pack for New Zealand.